Michaelangel007/easing/README.md

 ![Hermite Basis Functions](https://upload.wikimedia.org/wikipedia/commons/thumb/6/61/HermiteBasis.svg/300px-HermiteBasis.svg.png)

 I mentioned that there is `Out` variation for _Linear_.
-By now it should be obvious that the FlipYFlipX doesn't change the graph.
+By now it should be obvious that the FlipYFlipX for Linear doesn't change its graph.
 Specifically,

 * InLinear === OutLinear

-Just in case you wondering.
+Just in case you were wondering.

 ### In-Out

-In addition to flips, there is also another variation called `InOut` where we "stitch" together both the `In` and `Out` into one _continuous_ function.
+In addition to flips there is also another variation called `InOut` where we "stitch" together both the `In` and `Out` into one _continuous_ function.